Title: Boing! Docomodake DS

 Doco is limited in the amount of mushrooms he can split.
 Although the game isn’t particularly difficult, this limitation makes for some puzzles, especially later in the game, that will cause players to stop and think.

 At its core, Doco is a simple platformer that has interesting puzzle elements oddly reminiscent of Donkey Kong for the original Game Boy.
 Every stage is just a matter of getting to the end while picking up coins and treasure boxes along the way.
-Treasure is completely optional, although it does influence the player’s rating docoscreen2at the end of each stage and can be used to unlock game features.
+Treasure is completely optional, although it does influence the player’s rating at the end of each stage and can be used to unlock game features.
 The rating system allows for some replay value, but probably not enough for non-platform/puzzle fans to warrant multiple playthroughs.

 Docomodake isn’t reinventing the wheel, but what it does it does well.
 Although by no means a very deep game, Doco’s only discernable flaw is that touch screen controls can be a bit finicky when trying to manage a bunch of mini ‘shrooms in a confined area.